alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/authentication-example/readme.md

 ## Project Instruction

-This project demonstrates how to use Istio to publish authentication config to Spring Cloud Alibaba application and use the config to do authentication.
-The Spring Cloud Alibaba authentication module supports authentication of Spring MVC and Spring WebFlux applications.
+This project demonstrates how to use Istio to publish authentication config to Spring Cloud Alibaba (SCA) application and use the config to do authentication.
+The SCA authentication module supports authentication of Spring MVC and Spring WebFlux applications.

 ## Preparation
 ### Install K8s